 3. You Don't Accept Their Preferred Payment Method

 As the adage goes: the customer is always right.
 Consumers are idiosyncratic creatures that each have their own preferred way of shopping.
-So much so that a Business Insider survey found a site not accepting their favorite way to pay would prompt to abandon a purchase.
+So much so that a Business Insider survey found a site not accepting their favorite way to pay would prompt 25% of shoppers to abandon a purchase.